The biggest sale of the year, Black Friday, is coming up, meaning your house and office could soon be home to lots of shiny new tech.

 “They may attempt to use stolen passwords from prior breaches to break into your computer”, warned Crandall.

 “If you use the same passwords for work and at home, this is a critical time to change them.
 As you do your updates, this would be an ideal time to change over to a password manager.
 Use unique, long passwords or passphrases over 15 characters, or take advantage of the password generator in a password manager.
 The longer a password, the harder it is for an attacker to crack it”.

 It’s also good to make use of two-factor authentication where possible as this adds an additional layer of protection to your accounts and devices.

 Look out for dodgy links

-Your email inbox can be home to countless dangerous links and phishing scams, and your work account is no exception.
-In recent years, these messages have only gotten more convincing with personal information, and sign-offs appearing to come from close friends, family and colleagues.
+Your email inbox can be home to countless dangerous links and phishing scams, and these messages have only gotten more convincing over time with personal information and sign-offs appearing to come from close friends, family members and colleagues.

 It’s always important to practice caution if you want to avoid clicking on any potentially dodgy links.
 This includes links for any tempting Black Friday deals that might sound a little too good to be true.